n123git/YWSaveEditor/docs/yokai.md

 ### Disclaimer
 - This documentation won't help you if you don't understand what bytes, endianness and hex is.
 This is for programmers who want to understand how the save file system works for Yo-kai.

-- The first Yo-kai starts at offset `0x5108`, and the final Yo-kai's data ends at `0xE2F0`
+- The first Yo-kai starts at the `SectionID` `0x07` (7).
+Check `general.md` for more.
+This can semi-reliably be approximated to offset `0x5108`.
-- Each Yo-kai has a 92 byte long entry (a maximum offset of `0x5C`).
+- Each Yo-kai has a 92 byte long entry (a length of `0x5C`).
 - The first 2 bytes refer to #0 (sometimes called `num1`)
 - The next 2 bytes refer to #1 (sometimes called `num2`)
    - It is unknown what these two do, although they are also present in Items, and might be related to sorting.
 - The next 4 bytes refer to the Yo-kai's ID stored as a `Uint32` (32-bit Unsiged Integer).
 They are stored in `Little Endian` format, so reverse the `Byte Array` to convert to `Big Endian` before interpreting it as decimal.
+This being `0` can be used to determine that there is not a Yo-kai present in the current entry.
 - The next 23 bytes refer to the Yo-kai's Nickname, set it to `0x0` if it has none.
 This can be decoded by treating it as a `UTF-8` string.
 - The next byte is unknown
-- This next 20 bytes aren't fully known in detail yet but are related to factors such as Unlocked Soultimates (Jibanyan), Bony/Fleshy and move levels.
-The 11th byte refers to the atack level, the 15th refer's to the technique level, and the 18th refers to the soultimate level i.e. `0A` means level 10, `0x01` means level 1 etc. The first (high) nibble of the 1st out of the 20 bytes refer to Bony/Fleshy `1` = Fleshy, `0` = Bony.
-This stays the same for Type Rare and Version Exclusive Yo-kai.
-Very simple.
+- This next 20 bytes aren't fully known in detail yet but are related to factors such as Unlocked Soultimates (Jibanyan), and move levels.
+The 11th byte refers to the atack level, the 15th refer's to the technique level, and the 18th refers to the soultimate level i.e. `0A` means level 10, `0x01` means level 1 etc.
 - These 4 bytes refer to the Current XP toward the next level (not total XP).
 It should be decoded as a Little-endian `Uint32` (32-bit unsigned integer).
-- These next 4 bytes refer to several things, but the first 2 bytes refer to the remaining HP of the Yo-kai, treat it as a signed 16-bit integer (`int16`).
+- These next 4 bytes refer to 2 seperate but similar things,  the first 2 bytes refer to the remaining HP of the Yo-kai, treat it as a signed 16-bit integer (`int16`).
 The other 2 bytes is assumed to refer to the Soultimate Guage, although this hasn't been verified yet.
 - The next 4 bytes refer to the `OwnerID`.
 Which is the Yo-kai's original owner.
 Stored as hex.
 - The next 5 bytes are IV's.
 Handle these as normal hex i.e. `0A` = 10, `01` = 1 etc
 - The next 5 bytes are EV's.
 Again, handle these as normal hex i.e. `0A` = 10, `01` = 1 etc